 Mode of study

-The programme is full time “in-service” and is delivered through a blended learning approach of self-directed online learning and face to face workshops (these take place typically two Friday evenings and one Saturday per month).
+The programme is full time “in-service” and is delivered through a blended learning approach of self-directed online learning and face to face workshops (these take place typically 1-2 Thursday/Friday evenings (3-7 pm) and 1 Saturday per month.)

 Curriculum InformationCurriculum information relates to the current academic year (in most cases).